ouya/ouya-sdk-examples/Corona/Submission/ouya/docs/ouya/index.markdown

 }
 ```

-Adding the intent filter your game icon to appear in the OUYA Play section.
+Add the intent filter so that your game icon will appear in the OUYA Play section.

 ```
    android =